reedba/job-tracker-ai-avatar/AI_CHAT_README.md

 2. Click the chat FAB (floating action button) in bottom-right
 3. Type a message like:
    - "How many applications have I submitted this month?"
-   - "Show me my top 5 companies"
+   - "Show me companies I'm tracking"
-   - "What's my response rate?"
+   - "What contacts do I have?"
-   - "Tell me about Google"
+   - "Tell me about my applications"

 ## Features